senx/nifi-warp10-processor/README.md

 ### Configuration

-The WarpScript™ Processor can be fully configured by specifying a Warp 10™ configuration file in the `WARP10_CONFIG` environment variable or the `warp10.config` JVM property.
+The WarpScript Processor can be fully configured by specifying a Warp 10 configuration file in the `WARP10_CONFIG` environment variable or the `warp10.config` JVM property.

 The configuration should at least specify the time units to use via the `warp.timeunits` configuration key.